JuliaPerf/STREAMBenchmark.jl/README.md

 ### Vector length

-By default a vector length of four times the size of the outermost cache is used.
+By default a vector length of four times the size of the outermost cache is used (a rule of thumb ["laid down by Dr. Bandwidth"](https://blogs.fau.de/hager/archives/8263)).
 To measure the memory bandwidth for a few other factorsas well you might want to use `STREAMBenchmark.vector_length_dependence()`:

 ```julia
 julia> STREAMBenchmark.vector_length_dependence();